-Ask the seller of the weight capacity of the porch swing and check if your ceiling can carry such additional weight.
-If your ceiling cannot support the additional weight, you might want to ask for other options.
+Ask the seller of the porch swing's weight capacity and check if your ceiling can carry such additional weight.
+If your roof cannot support the extra weight, you might want to ask for other options.
 There are porch swings that are smaller in size and can seat one person.
-There are also porch swings that have its own stands so you don't have to worry finding a suitable place to hang it in.
+There are also porch swings with stands, so you don't have to worry about finding a suitable place to hang it in.

-Size - This just doesn't go for the size of the swing but also for the size of your porch as well.
+Size - This doesn't go for the size of the swing and the size of your porch.
 You may want to have enough space for the swing to move back and forth.
-It doesn't have to be a big space but should be adequate enough to move gently.
+It doesn't have to be a big space but should be adequate to move gently.

-One disadvantage of real wicker is that it isn’t made to withstand moisture.
-A better alternative is a synthetic resin which mimics the look of a basket weave.
-Synthetic resin also comes in other styles and color, sometimes even looking like wood.
+One disadvantage of real wicker is it can't withstand moisture.
+A better alternative is a synthetic resin, which mimics the look of a basket weave.
+Synthetic resin also comes in other styles and colors, sometimes even looking like wood.
 The beauty of synthetic resin is that it is low maintenance and is durable against weather elements.

 Wrought iron porch swings are for you if you have a thing for English style gardens.
 It's heavier and made for windy places.
 The downside is that it might absorb heat during the summertime.